Running safety with your dog

 Time to warm up and cool down

-Warming up their muscles can help protect them against injuries to muscles, tendons, ligaments and joints while cooling down can helps reduce the risk of stiffness.
+Warming up their muscles can help protect your dog from injuries to muscles, tendons, ligaments, and joints.
+Whereas cooling down correctly can help to reduce the risk of stiffness.

 Enough room for supplies

-Before heading out on your run you might want to consider taking some supplies.
-These could include:
+Before heading out on your run, you might want to consider taking some supplies.

-- A mobile phone in case of an emergency (or you get lost!)
+- A mobile phone – in case of an emergency (or if you get lost!).

 Staying safe when out running with your dog

-After preparing for your run and heading out with your dog, it’s important to remember that things can change while you’re exercising.
+After preparing for your run and heading out with your dog, it’s crucial to remember that things can change suddenly while you’re exercising.

 Keep an eye on your dog